j17d/specfem3d/README.md

 Development is hosted on GitHub in the [SPECFEM/specfem3d repository](https://github.com/SPECFEM/specfem3d).

-SPECFEM3D is a community project that lives by the participation of its members — i.e., including you!
+SPECFEM3D Cartesian is a community project that lives by the participation of its members — i.e., including you!
 It is our goal to build an inclusive and participatory community so we are happy that you are interested in participating!
 We have collected a set of guidelines and advice on how to get